207 Multi-Status

 </d:response>

-In support of the PROPFIND and PROPPATCH methods, propstat can be used in place of status to inform concerning individual properties.
+The PROPFIND and PROPPATCH methods use propstat in place of status to report on individual properties of a resource.

 <d:response>